jboss-developer/jboss-jdg-quickstarts/camel-jbossdatagrid-fuse/README.md

 -----
 1. Download the Fuse binary __jboss-fuse-full-6.1.0.redhat-379.zip__ from either http://www.jboss.org/products or from Red Hat's Customer portal
 2. Ensure that you have correctly setup JDG repos in your .m2/settings.xml.
 See the [official documentation] (https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Data_Grid/6.4/html-single/Getting_Started_Guide/index.html#chap-Install_and_Use_the_Maven_Repositories) on how to accomplish that.
+3. Export the path to the folder where the CSV files will be placed by running the command of the form `export incomingFolderPath=[Full path to the CSV folder]`
-3. Run `mvn clean install` in the root folder of the quickstart
+4. Run `mvn clean install -DincomingFolderPath=$incomingFolderPath` in the root folder of the quickstart
-4. Set the following two environment variables in the same shell:
+5. Set the following two environment variables in the same shell:
   1. export __FUSE_INSTALL_PATH__ = _[Full path to the folder into where Fuse will be installed]_
   2. export __FUSE_BINARY_PATH__ = _[Full path to the Fuse binary file]_
-5. While in the root folder of the quickstart, run `./setEverythingOnFuse.sh`
+6. While in the root folder of the quickstart, run `./setEverythingOnFuse.sh`

 Setup Verification
 ------------------
+1. Verify your access to the [Fuse Hawtio Console] (http://127.0.0.1:8181/hawtio/index.html#/login).
+The __username/password__ is __admin/admin__.
+2. If the __Fuse Fabric__ is created right, you should be able to access the containers [here](http://127.0.0.1:8181/hawtio/index.html#/fabric/containers)
+3. Verify if you see two containers created by the names __child1__ and __child2__.
+Also note if root/child1/child2 are all in __green__, if they are not click on their names andcapture the logs displayed.

 Testing
 -------

-* Testing the __local_cache_producer__: Run a command `echo "1,Bill,Gates,59" > /tmp/incoming/sample.csv`.
+* Testing the __local_cache_producer__: Run a command `echo "1,Bill,Gates,59" > $incomingFolderPath/sample.csv`.
 If the file disappears in a second or two then the producer worked correctly and you can proceed to testing the consumer
 * Testing the __local_cache_consumer__: Open up a browser and hit the url http://127.0.0.1:8282/cache/get/1 (where 1 is the Id with which the Person instance was stored in the grid).
 If you get a JSON represetation back of the corresponding POJO, the testing was successful